-How Local Government Became A Voice for ‘Save The Cowboy’
+How ‘Save The Cowboy’ got started

 We could not stand idle.

-- Letters to the editor in newspapers statewide became common in protest of the APR’s antics.
+Letters to the editor in newspapers Statewide became common in protest of the APR’s antics.

-- National and International publications such as National Geographic Magazine (February 2020 “Prairie Divide”).
+National and International publications such as National Geographic Magazine (February 2020 “Prairie Divide”)

-- British publication The Telegraph “Cowboys dig in against conservationists in the battle of the soul of American Prairies” May 26, 2019
+British publication The Telegraph “Cowboys dig in against conservationists in the battle of the soul of American Prairies” May 26, 2019

-- Range Magazine (Fall 2019 “Buffalo Special Report – Critical Mass”)
+Range Magazine (Fall 2019 “Buffalo Special Report – Critical Mass”)

-- Western Ag Reporter (January 31, 2019 edition)
+Western Ag Reporter (January 31, 2019 edition)

-- Tri-States Livestock News
+Tri-States Livestock News

 A Turning Point